Key takeaways:

 Tip:

-Focus on eating balanced meals that combine complex carbohydrates, healthy fats, and protein.
+Build balanced meals that combine complex carbohydrates, healthy fats, and protein.
 Foods rich in fiber, like whole grains and vegetables, help regulate blood sugar and keep cortisol levels steady.
 Include cortisol-friendly foods like salmon, walnuts, and leafy greens in your diet to support sustained energy.

 Tip: